dimk1301/Guides/test-guide.md

 ## **7. Resilience & Disaster Recovery (NEW SECTION)**

-v1 of this guide had no DR/backup story at all — a significant omission for a platform explicitly framed with an SRE lens, and one with direct security relevance: recovering cleanly from a destructive incident (ransomware, accidental deletion, compromised admin) is part of the RV pillar, not separate from it.

 * **etcd backup:** Scheduled, encrypted etcd snapshots, stored off-cluster.
 Restore procedure documented and **drilled on a fixed cadence** (e.g., quarterly) — an untested backup is a hypothesis, not a control.
 * **Persistent volume / data backup:** **Velero** (free, CNCF, consistent with the zero-license-cost mandate) for namespace- and PV-level backup/restore, with the same drill cadence as etcd.